 Welcome to Day 11 of our 30-day JavaScript and Node.js learning series!
-With the last article, we completed the basics of JavaScript.
-Let’s begin to learn about advanced JavaScript concepts.
-Today, we’ll dive deeper into one of the most crucial topic—Closures and Lexical Scope in JavaScript.
+With the last article, we completed the error handling of JavaScript.
+Now, let’s begin to learn about advanced JavaScript concepts.
+Today, we’ll dive deeper into one of the most crucial topic—JavaScript Closures and Lexical Scope.

 Have you ever been curious about how JavaScript functions can retain access to variables from their outer scope?
 This happens even after the outer function has returned.
-This is where the concepts of closures and lexical scope come into play.
+Thus, this is where the concepts of JavaScript closures and lexical scope come into play.
 In this comprehensive guide, we’ll delve deep into these fundamental JavaScript concepts.
-We will explore their definitions, properties, use cases, and best practices.
+Specifically, we will explore their definitions, properties, use cases, and best practices.

-Imagine you’re building a JavaScript application that needs to create a counter function.
+For instance, imagine you’re building a JavaScript application that needs to create a counter function.
 You want the counter to keep of its internal state, even after the function that created it has returned.
-This is where closure and lexical scope come into play.
+In this context, JavaScript closure and lexical scope are crucial.

-• Creating Private Variables: Imagine a module that needs to maintain internal state, such as a counter or a configuration object.
+- Creating Private Variables: To illustrate, imagine a module that needs to maintain internal state, such as a counter or a configuration object.
 Closures allow you to create private variables within the module, ensuring that their values are accessible only within the module’s functions.

-• Implementing Event Handlers: When you attach an event handler to an element, the function you provide often needs to access variables from the outer scope.
-Closures enable this by capturing the context of the outer scope at the time the event handler is created.
+- Implementing Event Handlers: Moreover, when you attach an event handler to an element, the function you provide often needs to access variables from the outer scope.
+Closures capture the outer scope’s context when they create the event handler.

 Lexical Scope: The Foundation

-Lexical scope is also known as static scope.
-It refers to the way JavaScript determines the scope of variables.
+People also refer to lexical scope as static scope.
+In essence, it refers to the way JavaScript determines the scope of variables.
 This determination is based on their position within the code.
-It follows a nested structure, where functions can access variables from their outer (enclosing) functions.
+It follows a nested structure, whereas functions can access variables from their outer (enclosing) functions.

 function createCounter() {